tsliwowicz/crayon/README.md

 Like anything and especially like anything new, the answer is a hardcoded `yes;`.
 Here is a list of some of the things which are on my mind (I'll try to keep it updated):

-* Delta graphs (or 'derivative' graphs) are displayed incorrectly when shown after aggregation within the time they were reset.
+* Counter metrics (or 'derivative' graphs) are displayed incorrectly when shown after aggregation within the time they were reset.
 The delta's get aggregated and if resets occur within the aggregation, the resulting numbers are completely useless.
-Up to a minute or hour aggregation it looks fine.

 Stack and Licenses
 ------------------